If you are considering intermittent fasting here are 5 health benefits of it.

 - When first starting we suggest drinking black coffee until your body gets used to the new fasting regime.
 This will help you feel energised, while also suppressing your hunger.

 - During your 8-hour window of eating we suggest keeping your meals to 2-3, don’t just eat because you are allowed to, try to listen to your body and eat when you are hungry.
-Calories still count, so you don’t want to go crazy.
+Calories still count!!

 - Ensure you are getting highly nutritious food when you break your fast.
 If you break your fast with unhealthy food, your body will not respond very well and you will find yourself feeling sluggish and tired for a few hours.
 We suggest health fats and proteins, this will energise you for the rest of the day while keeping your blood sugar level stable.

-- If you are doing weight training in the morning and not breaking your fast until after lunchtime, you can sip on BCAA’s to feed your muscles and start the recovery process without affecting the fasting process too much.
+- If you are doing weight training in the morning and not breaking your fast until after lunchtime, you can sip on our BCAAs to feed your muscles and start the recovery process without affecting the fasting process too much.